Burmese Python Fast Facts

-- A non-venomous constrictor, the Burmese python preys on native Florida species of mammals, birds and reptiles, as well as nonnative species including black rats.
+- Burmese pythons are non-venomous constrictors.
+They prey on native Florida species of mammals, birds and reptiles, as well as nonnative species including black rats.
 They have eaten Key Largo woodrats, a federally endangered species.

 - Although semi-aquatic, this snake is a good climber.

-- Pythons lay eggs, unlike boa constrictors.
-A female Burmese python may lay 50-100 eggs and will wrap its body around the clutch to keep it warm and to defend the eggs against predators.
+- A female Burmese python may lay 50-100 eggs and will wrap its body around the clutch to keep it warm and to defend the eggs against predators.
 The female python can raise its temperature by rhythmically twitching muscles, which generates heat and helps incubate the eggs.
 This incubation process may last two to three months.
 Once the eggs are hatched, young pythons are on their own to survive.

-- As a conditional reptile, Burmese pythons are no longer allowed to be acquired as a pet.
-Under the new rules, only properly licensed dealers, public exhibitors and researchers may acquire these animals.
+- As a conditional reptile, Burmese pythons are no longer allowed to be acquired as a pet in Florida.
+Only properly licensed dealers, public exhibitors and researchers may acquire these animals.
 However, Burmese pythons that were already in personal possession as pets on or before July 1, 2010, may remain with their owners for the remainder of the snakes' lives.
 Owners of these 'grandfathered' pet Burmese pythons must maintain a valid Reptile of Concern license for these animals.

 - The Burmese python is commonly kept as a pet because it is more docile than other large nonnative constrictors.

-- There is a low risk of a human attack.
-Documented human attacks by pythons in the United States involve the snake's owner or immediate family.
+- There is a low risk of a human attack by a Burmese python.
+Documented human attacks by pythons in the United States involve the owners captive snakes and their owner or immediate family.